-Well, an ad view is a single ad which appears on a web page.
+Well, an ad view is a single ad that appears on a web page.
 It appears on a web page when the page itself arrives on the viewer’s browser display.

-In fact, ad views are what most of the websites sell or prefer to sell.
+In fact, ad views are what most websites sell or prefer to sell.

 Moreover, a web page can go on to offer a space for a number of ad views.